Virtual-Protocol/react-virtual-ai/README.md

 yarn add @virtual-protocol/react-virtual-ai
 ```

-### Step 2: Obtain Your API Key
+### Step 2: Obtain Your API Key and Secret

-Follow the VIRTUAL documentation on setting up API key and server to obtain access token.
+Follow the VIRTUAL documentation on creating API key and secret.

 ### Step 3: Implement `initAccessToken` function

-This function communicates with your access token API and returns an VIRTUAL-specific access token.
+`initAccessToken` prop is available for `CharacterRoom` and `useVirtual` hooks.
+When using the components in production environment, please keep the API Key and Secret privately in your backend server and override this function to request from your server instead.

+By default, the function is implemented by assuming the API key and secret are passed to the metadata parameter.

 Sample implementation: